Santideva/chladni-mobius/README.md

 Chladni–Möbius Grid
-A minimal, modular Three.js project exploring a 2D grid with Hilbert ordering, flyweight pattern for cells, and planned Chladni/Möbius transformations.
+A minimal, modular Three.js project that visualizes dynamic grid transformations using Chladni and Möbius patterns with Hilbert ordering, paving the way for audio-responsive, real-time visual effects.

 Overview
-This project aims to create a dynamic, audio-responsive visualization using a 2D grid that can be transformed according to Chladni modes (vibrational patterns) and Möbius transformations.
+This project aims to create a dynamic visualization using a 2D grid that can be transformed according to Chladni modes (vibrational patterns) and Möbius transformations.
 Our design focuses on minimalism, locality preservation, and modularity.
+The grid is generated using a flyweight pattern and Hilbert ordering to ensure spatial locality, while transformations are applied via custom shader materials.
+Eventually, these transformations will respond to audio input to create immersive, real-time effects.

 Current Status
 Grid Generation

-Implemented a Flyweight Pattern for grid cells:
+Flyweight Pattern:

-Each cell only stores intrinsic (x, y) coordinates.
+Each grid cell stores only its intrinsic (x, y) coordinates.

-A factory caches and reuses GridCell instances to reduce duplication.
+A factory caches and reuses GridCell instances to minimize duplication.

 Hilbert Curve Ordering:

-We compute a Hilbert index for each (x, y) coordinate.
+A Hilbert index is computed for each (x, y) coordinate, ensuring that spatially close cells remain nearby in memory.

-This ensures spatial locality in the grid data, which can be beneficial for certain transformations or neighbor-based logic.
+The grid is sorted accordingly for efficient processing.

 Central State Management

-A stateStore holds global parameters such as:
+A stateStore holds global parameters including:

 Grid dimensions (rows, cols)